Bake up some delicious and easy homemade caramel blondie bars. These blondies are chewy with a gooey caramel topping.

 What exactly are blondies?
 If you look up recipes around the internet some people say blondies are close to brownies, while others argue they are more like a cookie.
 After lots of research, the consensus is that blondies are unique in the following ways:

 - They should resemble a thick, chewy cookie.
 Oftentimes the center is still a bit gooey.

 - Blondies have a high amount of brown sugar.
-This helps provide the chewy texture.
+This helps provide a chewy texture.

 - Unsalted butter: To amp up the flavor of these caramel blondies, we are going to brown the butter.
 Brown butter has a deep, nutty flavor since it is cooked just long enough to 'brown' or toast the milk solids found in butter.

-- All purpose flour: Blondies usually have a bit more flour than the average cookie.
-Make sure you're correctly measuring the flour by fluffing up the flour, scooping it into the measuring cup, and leveling with a knife.
-Or, measure with a digital scale and the weight ingredients listed below.
+- All-purpose flour: Blondies usually have a bit more flour than the average cookie.
+Make sure you're correctly measuring the flour by fluffing up the flour, scooping it into the measuring cup, and leveling it with a knife.
+Alternatively, you can measure with a digital scale by weighing the ingredients listed below.

 - Baking powder: Baking powder is our leveaner of choice and it provides a little lift to the cookies.

 - Cornstarch: Cornstarch helps make the cookies extra soft!
 It's a little baking secret.